-Champagne…not only is the word difficult to pronounce (say sham·payn), it is also a wine of many names: Prosecco, Cava, Sparkling Wine, Sekt, Espumante, etc. And then there are the different styles which lead to wine descriptions that seem almost comical.
+Champagne…the word is familiar to all, but often generates confusion.
+Many different types of bubbly wine are produced throughout the world: Prosecco, Cava, Sparkling Wine, Sekt, Espumante, etc. But are these the same as Champagne?
+And then there are the different styles which lead to wine descriptions that seem almost comical.
 For example, this is an actual description of a highly regarded, 99+ point French Champagne:

 “…Light gold.
 The best analogy I can come up with for the intensity, focus and clarity of this Champagne is liquefied barbed wire.
 Utterly hallucinatory…”